cohenchris/scripts/bin/README.md

 ## Music Video Downloader
 [`mvdl [FILE]`](mvdl)

-This script takes in a file of newline-separated music video youtube URLs.
+This script reads in a file which contains newline-separated YouTube music video URLs.
+If there is a music file and music video file with the same name, Plex can automatically detect this and associate the two files.
+If there is a music file with an associated music video file, Plex will allow you to play either file.
-This script is an attempt to automate the process of renaming music video files for Plex such that Plex will match the video with a track.
+This script is an attempt to automate the process of pulling + renaming music videos for this feature.
-You may read about this naming process [here](https://support.plex.tv/articles/205568377-adding-local-artist-and-music-videos/)
+You may read about this naming process [here](https://support.plex.tv/articles/205568377-adding-local-artist-and-music-videos/).

 This script is pretty hardcoded to my personal environment and directory structure.

-It will first download each video.
+1. User points the script to music and music video directories
+2. Download each video
-Then, it will attempt to find a matching track file.
+3. Based on the title of the music video, attempt to find a matching music file
-If there is a match, it will rename the downloaded music video according to the standard linked above.
+4. If a match is found, rename the downloaded music video according to the standard linked above
-If there is no match, it will rename the downloaded music video to a cleaner, more readable version.
+5. If a match is not found, rename the downloaded music video to a cleaner, more readable version